dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 ![Create POD Client](https://cdn2.auth0.com/blog/alexa-auth/setup-client.png)

-Provide a name at your choice, for example, POD and select Non Interactive Clients as the client type.
+Provide a name at your choice, for example, POD, and select Non Interactive Clients as the client type.

-Confirm the client creation.

 ### Step 3 - Create a Database Connection